mani2106/Blog-Posts/_posts/2021-05-29-model agnostic featimp.md

 ---
 title: Explaining prediction models and individual predictions
 layout: post
-summary: The following script tries to reproduce an algorithm from the paper titled `Explaining prediction models and individual predictions`
+summary: Implementation of algo from Explaining prediction models and individual predictions.
 toc: true
 comments: true
 categories: [take-home, Implementation]
 ---

-### The following script tries to reproduce one algorithm from the paper titled `Explaining prediction models and individual predictions`
+The following script tries to reproduce one algorithm from the paper titled `Explaining prediction models and individual predictions`

+You can have a look at the resultant json [here](https://github.com/mani2106/Poshmark-assignment)

+The json would have record level information of each feature and its impact on the prediction.

 ```python
 import os